Saro, the musical: Plot

 Azeez finds chemistry with Aunty Just Jane who is Don Ceeto’s assistant while Efe is persistently pursued by the Lagos babe, Ronke.

 Laitan wished he could stay with Rume but she convinced him to go and find success so that he could come back to prove to her father that he was capable of marrying his daughter.
 Staying behind in the village, with her disapproving father and the threat of being married to the Chief’s son hanging over her is Rume.

 Score

 The musical score ranged from the 70s High Life and Afrobeat to contemporary Afrobeats, Igbo and Yoruba gospel songs to Eyo masquerade songs.
-The musical selection was directed by Ayo Ajayi.
+The original songs were written by Kehinde Oretimehin Solomon and the musical selections were directed by Ayo Ajayi.